krussll/tarothappy/_posts/2019-08-22-lawn-bowls-rules.md

 * "First to X" number of shots.
 This is a common one for singles play.
 Instead of playing for a certain number of ends, you play until someone gets to a specific score.
 This is usually "first to 21" and in tight games it can make for a tense (and sometimes very long!) game
 * 2 wood games.
 Again, another variation on the singles format.
 In this game each player only gets two bowls.
 This is a true test of a players' lead abilities

+## How long is a game of lawn bowls?

+How long is a game of lawn bowls? **A game of bowls will last between 1 and a half hours and 3 hours.
+The duration of a game of bowls will vary depending on the format.
+Singles will be on the shorter time frame and Fours taking much longer.**

 ## Further Reading